 - If you have questions about whiplash, get help and information from Caring Medical

-Early in my career, while I was waiting for my Prolotherapy practice to build, I did hundreds of expert medical reports, reviewing patient’s medical records who were in car accidents.
+Early in my career, while my Prolotherapy practice was building, I did hundreds of expert medical reports, reviewing patient’s medical records who were in car accidents.
 I did my best to be honest and render expert opinions about what I felt the injuries were from the car accident and what was appropriate care.
 Most patients, lawyers and even doctors involved in both the healthcare aspect and legal aspect of whiplash injury often don’t understand some of the key concepts of whiplash that we will discuss below.

 Whiplash causes you more pain than imaging studies can verify – doctors can become skeptical of your pain

 In research published in the medical journal Spine and reprinted in the Journal of manipulative and physiological therapeutics, Linda J. Carroll, Ph.D, of the Department of Public Health Sciences, School of Public Health, University of Alberta lead a study from The Bone and Joint Decade 2000-2010 Task Force on Neck Pain and its Associated Disorders (Neck Pain Task Force) came up with this conclusion in regard to patients suffering from whiplash-associated disorders (WAD).

 In examining 226 articles related to treatment course and prognostic factors in neck pain and its associated disorders, the team discovered that the evidence suggests that:

 - Approximately 50% of patients with WAD will report neck pain symptoms 1 year after their injuries.